gateway-fm/agg-certificate-proxy/README.md

 - `-kill-switch-api-key`: API key for kill switch endpoint
 - `-kill-restart-api-key`: API key for restart endpoint
 - `-data-key`: API key for web/json access to the certificate data
+- `-backend-addr`: Address of the backend agglayer to proxy non-certificate requests to (optional)

 ## Kill Switch Functionality